 The fellow will be on staff at two EMA staffed ED's.
-Fellow will receive commensurate benefits and salary, as well as paid tuition for the MMM.USC Marshall School of Business (MMM) - One Year
+Fellow will receive commensurate benefits and salary, as well as paid tuition for the MMM.Master of Medical Management (MMM) Program at CMU

 Must be a board eligible, graduate/graduating resident of a three or four-year Emergency Medicine Residency program.